deepakps145/AI_fitness_coach/README.md

 **Voice Integration**
 - Text-to-speech coaching using ElevenLabs
 - Audio cues with 3-second cooldown to prevent spam

-**Visual Generation**
-- AI-generated images for exercises and meals
-- Beautiful, responsive UI with smooth animations

 **User Management**
 - Sign up / Sign in with email-based authentication